skx/sysbox/README.md

 Examples are included where useful.

+## chronic

+The chronic command is ideally suited to wrap cronjobs, it runs the command you specify as a child process and hides the output produced __unless__ that process exits with a non-zero exit-code.

 ## collapse

 This is a simple tool which will read STDIN, and output the content without any extra whitespace: